 You should choose this watch if you want accurate heart rate monitoring, but you don’t want to wear a chest strap.

 This is also a multisport watch so you can use it for triathlons and everyday fitness tracking.
-Having said that, the battery life is not as good as some other watches so you might end up losing someone of your health data.
+The battery life is just as good as some other watches; 7 days in watch mode and 40 in training mode.
+Even better, you can get 100 hours in power-saving mode.

-If you’re willing to spend a bit more, you could opt for the Polar Vantage V Titan; this has a longer battery life and is a bit lighter than the original Vantage V.
+If you’re willing to spend a bit more, you could opt for the Polar Vantage V Titan; this has a longer battery life and is a bit lighter than the original Vantage V2.

 Suunto watches offer excellent battery life.
 You can also charge them using a smartphone power cable.